felbinger/AdminGuide/docs/services/jupyter.md

 ```
 Then just run the container and watch on the JupyterLab Website.
 You have to set a password
 for your Jupyter Environment.
 For this you have to put in a token which you can find in the logs
 of your container with `docker-compose logs jupyter`.
-There is an example domain which endswith
+There is an example domain which ends with
 `?token=******`.
 You have to copy this token and create a password on the website with it.

 ### Reset Password